Relax and penalize: a new bilevel approach to mixed-binary hyperparameter optimization: Two machine-learning applications

-In this section, we provide some preliminary numerical experiments on the estimation of group-sparsity structure detailed in Section~\ref{sec:glasso_setting}.
-We compare our approach with the one proposed in \cite{2018_Frecon_J_p-neurips_biglasso}, addressing the same bilevel problem that is, we optimize only over the hyperparameter $\theta$, while leaving the scalar hyperparameter $\lambda$ to be determined by cross-validation.
-Details are given below.

-The experimental setting is similar to that of \cite{2018_Frecon_J_p-neurips_biglasso} but differs by two aspects to spice up the problem.
-First, we consider random groups of possibly very different sizes.
-Second, we stand in a setting made of few tasks $T$ which was shown in~\cite{2018_Frecon_J_p-neurips_biglasso} to be critical.
-In particular, we restrict to $T=50$ which is $10$ times less than the setting of \cite{2018_Frecon_J_p-neurips_biglasso}.
-We follow the next procedure to generate the training, validation and test datasets.

-\paragraph{Synthetic dataset generation.} We consider the problem of Section~\ref{sec:glasso_setting} where each task amounts to predict an oracle regressor $\z^\star\in\mathbb{R}^d$, made of $d=100$ features, from $n=50$ observations.
-Each regressor yields a group structure dictated by $L=10$ oracle groups $\{\mathcal{G}_l\}_{l=1}^L$ randomly generated with largely different sizes.
-An example is provided in Figure~\ref{fig:fixed_lambda_groups} (top panel) where the $L$ groups form a partitioning of the $d$ features.
-For instance, the first and second feature belong to $\mathcal{G}_1$ and $\mathcal{G}_2$, respectively, whereas the next $17$ features belong to $\mathcal{G}_3$.
-For every task $t\in\{1,\ldots,T\}$, we generate the oracle regressor $w^\star_t$ and the data $(X_t, y_t)$ as follows.
-The regressor $w^\star_t$ is generated such that its values are non-zero in at most $2$ groups chosen at random, the design matrix $X_t\in\mathbb{R}^{n\times d}$ is randomly drawn according to a standard normal distribution and then normalized column-wise, and the output $y_t$ is such that $y_t\sim\mathcal{N}(X_t w_t^\star, 0.1\mathrm{I}_d)$.
+\paragraph{Numerical experiments.} The experimental setting is similar to that of ~\citet{2018_Frecon_J_p-neurips_biglasso}.
+Indeed, we create synthetic datasets where each task amounts to predict an oracle regressor $\z^\star\in\mathbb{R}^P$ and an oracle group structure $\theta^\star \in \mathbb{R}^{P\times L}$, such that for all $j \in [P]$ and $l \in [L]$, $\theta^\star_{j,l} = 1$ if $j$ belongs to group $l$ and $0$ otherwise.
+We consider $P=100$ features, $N=20$ observations, $T=500$ tasks, and $L=10$ oracle groups.
+For every task~$t\in [T]$, we generate the oracle regressor~$w^\star_t$ and the data $(X_t, y_t)$ as follows.
+The regressor~$w^\star_t$ is generated such that its values are non-zero in one group chosen at random.
+In particular, we study the datasets as these values belong to the interval $[-1,-a]\cup[a,1]$ as $0<a\leq1$ varies.
+We point out that in~\citet{2018_Frecon_J_p-neurips_biglasso}, $w^\star_t$ are considered binary, and the smaller $a$ is, the more difficult the problem becomes.
+The design matrix $X_t\in\mathbb{R}^{N\times P}$ is randomly drawn according to a standard normal distribution and then normalized column-wise.
+The output $y_t$ is such that $y_t\sim\mathcal{N}(X_t w_t^\star, 0.2\mathrm{I}_D)$.
 Validation and test sets are generated similarly.
+Unlike~\citet{2018_Frecon_J_p-neurips_biglasso}, we allow groups of completely random sizes, with no predefined criteria.
+In particular, we consider two settings: the \textit{unequal} one, with half groups of size $5$ and half groups of size $15$, and the \textit{random} one, where the size of the groups are allowed to be different and are calculated as follow.
+We generate $L$ normally distributed random values, apply the softmax operation to obtain $L$ percentages, and use these percentages to distribute the $P$ features across the different groups.
+All the results are averaged over $5$ runs.
+See Section \ref{sec:GLS_auxiliary} for more details.